KamiworksCat/djangotutorial-ubuntu/README.md

 3. Migrate command synchronise the changes that the user made to the models with the schema in the database. <br>

 4. 'makemigrations' command bascially create migrations for the changes made in the models.py <br>

+5. In 'TabularInline' mode, related objects are displayed in more compact and table-based format. <br>